Rates:

 2. What is a bareboat charter?

 The term “bareboat” is pretty much self-explanatory as you book a yacht “bare”, no crew or skipper – you do it all yourself.
-You can hire a skipper if you don’t have a proper proof of certification or previous boating experience. you simply rent a boat, buy some provisioning and off you sail…
+Salt Pepper and other minimal condiments will be on board with a set of sheets and pillows for each cabin.
+Some yachts will also provide towels and basic snorkeling equipment.
+No FRILLS!
+You may also be able to rent other items such as water Toys or Fishing gear.
+Also, You can hire a skipper if you don’t have a proper proof of certification or previous boating experience.
+You simply rent a boat, buy some provisioning and off you sail…

 3. What is a crewed charter?